-1) As soon as you come back from work, list down the top 5 tasks you need to finish for the day – Write it down and every time you lose focus, look back at this list – Very powerful and effective way to close the most important tasks for the day!
+Write it down and every time you lose focus, look back at this list – a very powerful and effective way to close the most important tasks for the day!

-2) Invest the time as soon as you come into work to finish the tasks that are top on your priority list – Everything else can be done later in the day.
-The key reason is that your concentration, focus and energy levels tend to be the highest at the start of the day.
+Everything else can be done later in the day.
+The key reason is that your concentration, focus, and energy levels tend to be the highest at the start of the day.
 If not, find your “zone of peak productivity” and do the most important tasks at that time.
-Resist the urge to respond to the latest mail in your Inbox, unless it is very critical!
+Resist the urge to respond to the latest mail in your inbox unless it is very critical!

-b.
-General Banter with colleagues at work – For e.g.: At most 30 minutes
+- General Banter with colleagues at work (e.g., 30 minutes at most)

-4) Practice the “Zero Mail Hour” for at least 1 hour in the week – You will be pleasantly surprised by how much work will get done if your Mailbox is closed for 1 hour
+Practice the “Zero Mail Hour” for at least one hour during the week.
+You will be pleasantly surprised by how much work will get done if your Mailbox is closed for 1 hour

 “One cannot buy, rent or hire more time.
 The supply of time is totally inelastic.
 No matter how high the demand, the supply will not go up.
 There is no price for it.
 Time is totally perishable and cannot be stored.
 Yesterday’s time is gone forever, and will never come back.
 Time is always in short supply.
 There is no substitute for time.
 Everything requires time.
 All work takes place in, and uses up time.
 Yet most people take for granted this unique, irreplaceable and necessary resource.” – Peter Drucker